 Together with Food & Trees for Africa we've stepped in to upgrade their garden, the equipment as well as upskill the community members to feed the community of Goshen Village.

-Support Empumelelweni Project on Market Day, 1 September 2018, when they sell fresh produce from their food garden at Checkers Nonesi Mall Queenstown.
+Support Empumelelweni Project on Market Day, 1 September 2018, when they sell fresh produce from their food garden at Shoprite Queenstown.

 Kgaugelo is a community project in Botshabelo, outside Bloemfontein, which includes a feeding scheme, aftercare, youth programmes and skills development programmes focused on income generation for “gogos”.
 About 100 families benefit from this centre.

 Shoprite got involved with training and capacitating Kguagelo’s already established food garden, as well as training community members to manufacture various products such as creams, tinctures and essential oils using medicinal herbs.

 Support Kgaugelo-ya-Sechaba on Market Day, 1 September 2018, when they sell fresh produce from their food garden at Checkers Hyper Bloemfontein.

 Ellen Leping is the epitome of dedication.
 As the principal of Mokaila Primary School in Letlhogoring, near Mahikeng, North West, she is responsible for shaping the futures of 285 learners on their journey towards high school.
 As a community activist, she is instrumental in providing over 1 000 local people in this remote village with an easily accessible supply of fresh produce from the school’s food garden.

 The project had been self-funded from inception, but last year Checkers came on board.
 The retailer’s support includes a series of training workshops in permaculture techniques, which have helped to strengthen the team’s understanding of the importance of crop rotation, composting, soil health and pest control using aloe mixtures – among other areas.